SerhiiZahuba/netbox-vcloud-sync-plugin/README.md

 # NetBox CloudSync Plugin

-Plugin for synchronizing vCloud VMs into NetBox using the ORM.
+Plugin for synchronizing vCloud Director VMs into NetBox using the ORM.

 ## Installation